 Etiquette for Online Learning (“Netiquette”)

 Students are to treat one another and their faculty with respect at all times.
 Click here for Rules for Online Etiquette, commonly referred to as “Netiquette.”
 These rules are also located in CANVAS in every course.
-Failure to abide by Online Etiquette or Netiquette may result in Academic or Professional Misconduct charges.
+Failure to abide by Online Etiquette or Netiquette may result in Student Code of Conduct charges.

 Social Media Policy